Cherokee spiritual beliefs

-Cherokee spiritual beliefs are held in common among the Cherokee people – Native American peoples who are indigenous to the Southeastern Woodlands, and today live primarily in communities in North Carolina (the Eastern Band of Cherokee Indians), and Oklahoma (the Cherokee Nation and United Keetowah Band of Cherokee Indians).
+Cherokee spiritual beliefs are held in common among the Cherokee people – Native American peoples who are Indigenous to the Southeastern Woodlands, and today live primarily in communities in North Carolina (the Eastern Band of Cherokee Indians), and Oklahoma (the Cherokee Nation and United Keetoowah Band of Cherokee Indians).
 Some of the beliefs, and the stories and songs in which they have been preserved, exist in slightly different forms in the different communities in which they have been preserved.
 But for the most part, they still form a unified system of theology.

 Principal beliefs

 To the traditional Cherokee, spirituality is woven into the fabric of everyday life.
 The physical world is not separated from the spiritual world.
 They are one and the same.
 In her book Cherokee Women: Gender and Culture Change, 1700–1835, historian Theda Perdue wrote of the Cherokee's historical beliefs:"The Cherokee did not separate spiritual and physical realms but regarded them as one, and they practiced their religion in a host of private daily observances as well as in public ceremonies."

 Cherokee cosmology traditionally includes a conception of the universe being composed of three distinct but connected worlds: the Upper World and the Under World, which are the domains of the spirits, and This World, where humans live.

 Unlike some other religions, in the Cherokee belief system, humans do not rule or have dominion over the earth, plants or animals.
 Instead, humans live in coexistence with all of creation.
 Humans mediate between all worlds in an attempt to maintain balance between them.
 Plants, animals, and other features of the natural world such as rivers, mountains, caves and other formations on the earth all have spiritual powers and attributes.
 Theda Perdue and Michael Green write in their book The Columbia Guide to American Indians of the Southeast,"These features served as mnemonic devices to remind them of the beginning of the world, the spiritual forces that inhabited it, and their responsibilities to it."
 Perdue also outlines the ways that Cherokee culture persisted through multiple attempts by Christian missionaries to convert them.
 Their strong ties to Selu, the corn mother in their creation story, put women in a position of power in their communities as harvesters of corn, a role they did not give up easily.